ulsdevteam/ojs-plum-plugin/README.md

 php lib/pkp/tools/installPluginVersion.php plugins/generic/plumAnalytics/version.xml
 ```

-Login as a Journal Manger and navigate to the Journal for which you wish to use the Widget.
+Login as a Journal Manager and navigate to the Journal for which you wish to use the Widget.
 Enable the plugin via Login -> Settings -> Website -> Plugins -> Plum Analytics Artifact Widget -> Enable.

 To configure the plugin, you will need to select what type of widget you want, and where it will display.
 Additional options may apply to specific widget types.
 See the [PlumX Widgets page](https://plu.mx/developers/widgets) for an overview of the different widget types and options.